Home

 generations of Gays, Lesbians, Bisexuals and

-Transgenderists.
+Transgenders ("G.L.B.T.").
 We were tired of and angry at being

-victims and no one was going to succeed in abusing US as a group
+'victims' and no one was going to succeed in abusing US as a group

-freedom.
-As of June 27th, 1969, WE immediately achieved the former!
+freedom!
+As of June 27th, 1969,

-For several decades since, it has been an uphill struggle spiritually,
+For several decades since, it has been an uphill struggle

-politically, economically, legally and in every other sense.
-Our
+politically, economically, legally and in every other

 lives are still very much in danger and whatever liberty and freedom we

-who attempted to fight the system making minor in-roads here and
+there were other concerned G.L.B.T. folks who attempted to fight the system making minor in-roads, here and

 fact, at long last -- and only through the